On this page

 Conclusion

-Web clients can use encrypted ID tokens if there are reasons for keeping Personally Identifiable Information confidential.
-This may not always work automatically with the web client's chosen technology stack, though these can be customized via a JOSE compliant library that supports JSON Web Encryption.
+Web clients can use encrypted ID tokens to prevent personally identifiable information being revealed to the browser.
+This may not always work automatically with the web client's technology stack, though you can customize behavior using a JOSE compliant library that supports JSON Web Encryption.
 The web app can then continue to use ID token information in the standard way.